emidombek/career-analyzer/README.md

  ### 🦠 Unresolved Bugs:

  1. Not all bar colors displayed correctly on some barchart statistics.
-Some bars display as blue (default color) as opposed to the colors assigned to the answers in the `answer_color_mapping` list.
+Some bars display as blue (default color) as opposed to the colors assigned to the answers in the `answer_color_mapping` dictionary.

     <details>